jamesrcutmore/Gym-website/README.md

 The imagery used on the LD Fitness site is very important to the experience of the user, easily reconisable as a gym through the ld fitness loga and a gym themed image.

 Colours
-The colour scheme of the website with the light green and white backgrounds making it easy to read.
+The colour scheme of the website with the orange and darker shade for the logo and contrasting backgrounds making it easy to read.

 Fonts
 The Montserrat font is the main font used throughout the whole website.
 This font was imported via Google Fonts.
 I'm using Sans Serif as a backup font, in case for any reason the main font isn't being imported into the site correctly.